Close

 • Long-term Residency Applications

-As the heart of the European Union, Belgium offers unique opportunities for travelers seeking both short-term visits and extended stays.
+As the heart of the European Union and a founding member of the Schengen Area, Belgium offers unique opportunities for travelers seeking both short-term visits and extended stays.
+Once you enter the Schengen Area through Belgium, you can travel freely within the other member states without additional border checks.
 Our expert team specializes in government process navigation and provides end-to-end guidance through Belgium's visa framework, ensuring your application meets current regulatory standards while maximizing approval potential.

 02